solliancenet/dp-203-v2/labs/04/README.md

 In this exercise, you will explore the data lake using both options.

-### Query sales Parquet data with serverless SQL pools
+### Task 1: Query sales Parquet data with serverless SQL pools

 When you query Parquet files using serverless SQL pools, you can explore the data with T-SQL syntax.